pjakiela/ECON523/exercises/P5-TWFE.md

 # Empirical Exercise 5 in Python

-In this exercise, we'll be using a data set on primary school enrollment and completion in 35 African countries, 15 if which eliminated primary school fees between 1990 and 2015.
+In this exercise, we'll be using a data set on primary school enrollment and completion in 18 African countries that eliminated primary school fees between 1990 and 2019.
 Raw data on country-level enrollment and completion rates comes from the World Bank's [World Development Indicators Database](https://databank.worldbank.org/source/world-development-indicators).
-The data set that we'll use is posted [here](https://pjakiela.github.io/ECON523/exercises/E5-fpedata.dta).
+The data set that we'll use is posted [here](https://pjakiela.github.io/ECON523/exercises/E5-fpedata-1981-to-2019.dta).
 We will use this data set to generate two-way fixed effects (TWFE) estimates of the impact of eliminating school fees on enrollment and completion.
 Since this policy was phased in by different countries at different times, it is a useful setting for exploring the strengths and weaknesses of TWFE.

-This exercise is also available [here](https://colab.research.google.com/drive/1MlHV0oMqOFvtsQalMGF1ndXge4qlnC_k?usp=sharing) as a colab.

 <br>